adfit11/MyAndroidThings/README.md

 -----------------------------------------------------------------------------------------------------------------
 LICENSE
-This script is made available, without warranty under the "Do WTF You Want To" Public Licence

-See http://sam.zoy.org/wtfpl/ for more details
+This script is made available, without restriction or warranty, based upon the X11 License See <http://directory.fsf.org/wiki/License:X11> for more details